BS in Cybersecurity and Information Assurance

 What Will I Learn?

-- Our graduates will lead and participate in culturally diverse teams, becoming global collaborators and adapting to an ever growing field.
+- Our graduates will be qualified to lead and participate in culturally diverse and inclusive teams, becoming global and ethical collaborators.

 Visit the University Catalog to learn more about required coursework for the Cybersecurity and Information Assurance major.